 10 years ago, your sales team pretty much controlled all information.

-Potential clients were at the mercy of sales reps and marketing’s contribution to revenue may not have mattered very much.
+Potential clients were at the mercy of sales reps, and marketing’s contribution to revenue may not have mattered much.

-Know anyone that answers their phone anymore without checking caller ID first?
+Does anyone know anyone who answers their phone without checking caller ID first?